 Automakers play a key role in a telematics data exchange.
 The telematics data from connected cars is highly valuable to insurers for policy pricing, claims management, and underwriting — and an exchange would facilitate the transmission of such data.
 An exchange can also help manage all the details of the automaker-insurer relationship, freeing up the auto manufacturers to focus on their core competency — developing innovative and technologically advanced vehicles.

 Insurers are clamoring for driving data that flows from connected cars back to them in formats they can apply directly to their business.
 Car manufacturers want to meet consumer needs.
 And consumers want to stay more informed about how they drive so they can realize financial benefits from insurers for safer driving behaviors.
 Manufacturers also need to satisfy insurer requirements without getting involved in managing the data and the technical and operational infrastructure required.
 The industry is ready for a data exchange that can provide a single efficient access point, offer usage-based models and analytical tools, and provide quality data upon which to base decisions.
 Creating a valuable network for insurers, manufacturers, and policyholders is the logical next step.

 Jim Levendusky, vice president, Telematics, Verisk Insurance Solutions, leads product development and strategic marketing for auto and commercial telematics and usage-based insurance products.
 He held various roles at Verisk, where he managed marketing and development for a variety of personal and commercial lines products.
 Before joining Verisk, Jim held positions in auto insurance underwriting, operations analysis, insurance product management, and specialty products marketing.

 Verisk is hosting a new marketplace called the Verisk Telematics Data ExchangeTM.
-Read about the exchange in the At Verisk section.
+Learn more about the exchange.